davidkhala/delphi-fabric/README.md

 - stateStore problem
 - user server design instead of nfs
 - not to use docker-compose and docker stack deploy to run docker services on swarm, use dockerode
+- docker version problem in ver.
+18.x
+- implement configtx in node-sdk??

 ## Abandoned TODO
 - docker volume plugin